alphagov/pay-run-amock/README.md

 for `pay-frontend`.
 That's with minimal code changes in each repo - just pointing to different ports and a change to the `cypress:server` npm script.

+Can anyone contribute to the project?
+---

+We're not accepting contributions to this project but feel free to use it in any way the licence permits.

 What's the plan for the future?
 ---

-I (Natalie) would like to see this used in the short term as a drop-in replacement for Mountebank across our codebases, once that's done I'd like to take a look at what's helpful and unhelpful about the Mountebank approach and to turn this into a tool that works in a more helpful way for us, that will require codebase changes in the projects that use it.
+Right now this can be used in the short term as a drop-in replacement for Mountebank across our codebases, once that's done I'd like to take a look at what's helpful and unhelpful about the Mountebank approach and to turn this into a tool that works in a more helpful way for us, that will require codebase changes in the projects that use it.